top of page

 The Loneliness Thing

-Quick disclaimer : I'm not a vulgar person but my vocabulary can be colourful.
-My life is R-rated and my website occasionally reflects that.
+Quick disclaimer : I'm not a vulgar person but my vocabulary can sometimes be colourful.
+My life is R-rated and my blog occasionally reflects that.
 Be aware of some frank language.
-All my photos are PG, but please read blogs before sharing with kids.
+All my photos are PG, but please read blog posts before sharing with kids.

 solo travel women lotzacurls photography loneliness